Ready to Protect You in your Real Estate Purchase

 Homebuyers and sellers did not always work with real estate agents to find and obtain the perfect plot of land.
 Although real estate has been hotly contested since 334 BCE when Alexander the Great forcefully took Persian land as his own, actual transaction assistance was not required until the 1800s.
 In response to this developing need for a dedicated real estate representative, Baird Warner became the first brokerage with its inception in 1855.
 From that time on, buying and selling of real estate property has long been overseen by the scrutiny of skilled real estate professionals.

-Worry about losing investment funds to unexpected market crashes inspired real estate buyers and sellers to further rely on the skills of real estate agents.
-State level legislature across the country, including Florida, demanded a separation of agents representing buyers and sellers to give both parties a fair chance at netting a great deal.
+Worrying about losing investment funds to unexpected market crashes inspired real estate buyers and sellers to further rely on the skills of real estate agents.
+State-level legislatures across the country, including Florida, demanded a separation of agents representing buyers and sellers to give both parties a fair chance at getting a great deal.
 The evolution of licensing requirements also helped streamline the profession and ensure all real estate transactions were completed by the book.